whyflyru/django-flatblocks/README.rst

 By default django-flatblocks try to get value of subdomain from request (``request.subdomain``), but you may specify it direct it template tag.
 Note: value from template tag has higher priority.
+If you want to display block on all subdomains, you may specify a special flag ``all_subdomains``, but blocks with specified subdomain will override this setting.

 edit-view
 ---------